TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-tls12-upgrade-no-current-with-override-and-old-rca.md

   ### Additional information on Oracle's JDK and JRE Cryptographic Algorithms
   This page contains additional information and/or instructions for testing and/or reverting changes to Oracle's JDK and JRE announced on the [Oracle JRE and JDK Cryptographic Roadmap](https://www.java.com/en/jre-jdk-cryptoroadmap.html)

-  Reverting changes is not recommended.
+  We don't recommend reverting changes.
 Instructions for reverting changes are provided as a temporary workaround, in controlled environments, until the system can be updated to comply with the new security standards.

 * [Python](http://pyfound.blogspot.com/2017/01/time-to-upgrade-your-python-tls-v12.html)

   ### Time To Upgrade Your Python: TLS v1.2 Will Soon Be Mandatory
-  If you're using an older Python without the most secure TLS implementation, this is the year to get serious about upgrading.
-Otherwise next June you may not be able to "pip install" packages from PyPI.
+  If you're using an older Python without the most secure TLS implementation, it's important to upgrade.
+Otherwise, you may not be able to "pip install" packages from PyPI.

 * [Node.js](https://nodejs.org/api/tls.html)